-Most waterfront owners realize that their seawall is a valuable investment that protects their home and property from the waters eroding effects.
-The costs of building a new seawall varies, and depends on several factors including the quantity of materials needed, the type and strength of materials required, soil conditions, accessibility, environment, project difficulty, and timeline.
+Most waterfront owners realize that their seawall is a valuable investment that protects their home and property from the water's eroding effects.
+The costs of building a new seawall varies and depends on several factors, including the quantity of materials needed, the type and strength of materials required, soil conditions, accessibility, environment, project difficulty, and timeline.
 Properly designed, well-constructed seawalls have a life expectancy of 30 – 50 years, if properly maintained.
-For effective, well-built seawalls, in almost cases, it is more cost effective to repair a current seawall, rather than replace it.
-Periodic inspections of the seawall, especially after a heavy rainstorm, or major storm, can help owners circumvent serious problems with their seawall, or even “sudden failure.”
+For effective, well-built seawalls, in most cases it is more cost effective to repair a current seawall, rather than replace it.
+Periodic inspections of the seawall, especially after a heavy rainstorm or major storm, can help owners circumvent serious problems with their seawall, or even “sudden failure.”

 Related Blog: How to Know if it’s Time to Replace Your Steel Seawall

 Seawalls can be constructed of concrete, steel, PVC, or composite panels that are vertically placed to separate water from adjacent land, reducing erosion of waterfront land.
 The three distinct parts of a seawall include interlocking panels, a seawall cap which ties the panels together, and tie rods that anchor the seawall, ensuring that it remains erect, and does not fall into the water.
 There are four types of seawall failure: